 And, yes, new models, there are a lot of modeling scams out there.
 With lots of competition in the modeling industry, and few modeling jobs, some people simply feel that the best way to make money in the modeling industry is to scam people who have dreams of becoming a model, and this is sad.
 It doesn’t have to be that way.
 People who actually know what they are doing know this, too.

-There are a lot of modeling books out there which claim that the agency way is the only way to be a model, and those books are written by models who are a part of the limited, old modeling industry.
+There are a lot of modeling books out there which claim that the agency way is the only way to be a model, and those books are written by models whom are a part of the limited, old modeling industry.
 The information is outdated.
 There is also confusion between the terms “land-based” and “online” models.
 There really is no difference.
 What the terms are supposed to mean is that a land-based model is an “agency-represented model”, or a “real” model with a professional modeling career, and an online model is a wannabe model who promotes their career, online, without going through an agency, trying to book modeling jobs on their own, and not succeeding.
 Terms aside, we have to agree that a model who sticks with online promotion is doomed to have a limited career, and is an amateur who should not be taken seriously, especially since most "online" models do not bother to invest in their careers and are notoriously flaky, but, likewise, a model who is dependent upon a modeling and talent agency is also limited in their modeling career.
 In fact, a model who is dependent upon anyone is limited, and allows themselves to be controlled and, sometimes, even exploited by those who do not have their best interests in mind.
 A true, professional independent model does not allow dependence to factor into any facet of their modeling career.
-Independent modeling also does not equal Internet modeling.
+Also, Independent modeling does not equal Internet modeling.
 There is a difference, and, the fact is, only the ignorant don't know it.
 If they don't know these things, what can they do for your career?
-We know that they cannot follow through on their claims if they don't know the business; only the models can find out for themselves through experience.
+We know that they cannot follow through on their claims if they don't know the business; only the models can find out for themselves, through experience.

 The truth is, there are agency-represented models, and freelance independent models.
 The land-based and online descriptions are misleading because promoting a modeling career online is only a small part of being an independent model, and it does not define what an independent model is.
 An independent model has an advantage over agency-only models, because an independent model also uses modeling and talent agencies as one of many sources of jobs.
 Independent models are not dependent upon agencies, and therefore have an advantage over limited agency models.
-Independent models, who go out and demonstrate that they have value as a model, and that they are book able, also inspire agencies to work harder for them simply because the agency doesn't want to be cut out of the commission for a modeling job that the model will usually book without going through them.
-As a result, the models who are dependent upon the agencies for jobs are often neglected, and rightfully so, which further increases the advantage that an independent model has over agency models.
+Independent models, whom go out and demonstrate that they have value as a model, and that they are bookable, also inspire agencies to work harder for them simply because the agency doesn't want to be cut out of the commission for a modeling job that the model will usually book without going through them.
+As a result, the models whom are dependent upon the agencies for jobs are often neglected, and rightfully so, which further increases the advantage that an independent model has over agency models.
 An independent model makes the agency work for them, like they are supposed to, as well as react to them.
-Agency-only models do not have any such leverage because they are dependent upon the agency, and the agency knows it.
+Agency-only models do not have any such leverage because they are entirely dependent upon the agency, and the agency knows it.

 New models, read the following steps to becoming a model, and take heed.
 This is better information than you will find in any modeling book.